 By lease agreement dated June 1st, 2012, the Company entered into a new mining lease over certain mineral claims in the Fairbanks Mining District of Alaska known as the Alaska Mental Health Trust Property.
 The property will be controlled by the Company through a three year lease agreement and may be extended by two extensions of three years.
+In 2013, the Company entered into an agreement to amend the terms of the lease to reflect an increase in the size of the lease to 403 acres.
+As a result, the work commitment schedule and annual cash payments have been modified.

 The Company is required to make annual cash payments and exploration expenditures as follows:

-Payments Exploration Expenditures Execution of agreement US\$25,000 (paid) - Years 1-3 US\$2,000 per year US\$25,000 per year Years 4-6 US\$3,000 per year US\$50,000 per year Years 7-9 US\$4,000 per year US\$75,000 per year Total US\$52,000 US\$450,000
+Payments Exploration Expenditures

+Execution of agreement US\$25,000 (paid) -

+Years 1 (2013) Years 2-3 Years 4-6 Years 7-9 US\$10 per acre per year (paid) US\$10 per acre per year US\$15 per acre per year US\$20 per acre per year US\$125 per acre per year (incurred) US\$125 per acre per year US\$235 per acre per year US\$355 per acre per year